 - California 66 to Mount Vernon Avenue - Circa 1957

 - Mount Vernon Avenue to Interstate 15 - Circa 1958

 Many thanks to C.J.
 Moon for his assistance in providing this historical chronology.

 Throughout the 1970s, 1980s, and early 1990s, the former U.S. 395 corridor was brought up to expressway and eventually Interstate freeway standards.
-A current project is the reconstruction of the 60-91-215 interchange in Riverside; this project is found at Caltrans District 8 60-91-215 Interchange web page.
+A completed project was the reconstruction of the 60-91-215 interchange in Riverside.
 This major upgrade project started construction in February 2004 and saw portions of the project complete in 2008.
 Some of the highlights of the project include the direct connect flyover ramps at 60-91-215, high occupancy vehicle/HOV lanes on the 60-215 shared alignment, and a truck bypass at the 60-215 interchange.

-Reconstruction and expansion of Interstate 215 through San Bernardino (between Interstate 10 and University Parkway) began in December 2007 and will continue through 2013.
-Improvements planned for the corridor include: increasing numbers of lanes from three in each direction to four plus one HOV in each direction, bridge widening, interchange realignment, improvements at the 210-215 interchange, and related improvements.
-For more information on the project, visit Caltrans District 8: I-215 Widening.
+Reconstruction and expansion of Interstate 215 through San Bernardino (between Interstate 10 and University Parkway) ran from December 2007 and through 2013.
+Improvements planned for the corridor included the increasing numbers of lanes from three in each direction to four plus one HOV in each direction, bridge widening, interchange realignment, improvements at the 210-215 interchange, and related improvements.

 |This series of photos shows the signage along westbound Cactus Avenue southeast of Riverside in the Moreno Valley as it approaches and intersects Interstate 215.
 Photos taken 02/20/05.|